Valeri Frolov (physicist)

 Valeri Frolov (born October 7, 1946) is a Russian-born Canadian theoretical physicist at the University of Alberta, Canada.
+His research is concerned with black hole physics and quantum gravity.

-Education
+Background and Education

-Valeri Frolov is a theoretical physicist specializing in the study of black holes.
-He was born and grew up in Moscow.
+Valeri Frolov was born and grew up in Moscow.
 He graduated from the Moscow State University and obtained his Master's Degree in 1970.
-He received his first PhD degree ("Candidate of Sciences") in 1973 and his second Doctor Degree ("Doctor of Sciences") in 1980, both from P.N.
-Lebedev Physical Institute, Moscow, in theoretical physics.
+Later, he received his Candidate of Sciences degree in 1973 and his Doctor of Sciences degree in 1980, both in theoretical physics from P.N.
+Lebedev Physical Institute, Moscow.

 Work

-His professional scientific career started in 1970 when he jointed the P.N.
+Frolov's professional scientific career began in 1970, when he jointed the P.N.
 Lebedev Physical Institute.
-He was working there as an assistant professor, an associate professor, and a full professor (after 1980) until 1992.
-During the period 1985-1992 he was also a professor at the Moscow Institute of Physics and Technology (MIPT).
-During 1992-1993 he spent one year as a visiting professor in the University of Copenhagen.
-In 1993 he moved to Edmonton, Canada where he became a full professor at the University of Alberta and received a Killam Memorial Chair position.
-He is working at this position till now.
+He worked there as an assistant professor, an associate professor, and, from 1980 to 1992, as a full professor.
+Concurrently, he was also a professor from 1985 to 1992 at the Moscow Institute of Physics and Technology.
+In 1992 he spent one year as a visiting professor at the University of Copenhagen.
+In 1993 he moved to Edmonton, Canada, where he became a full professor at the University of Alberta and received the Killam Memorial Chair, a position which he holds today.